SherifRashed87/soum/README.md

 - run npm install
 - run npm test

+# more run
-To run using cypress : cypress run
+- To run using cypress : cypress run
-To run on chrome : cypress run --browser chrome
+- To run on chrome : cypress run --browser chrome
-To run on firefox: cypress run --browser firefox
+- To run on firefox: cypress run --browser firefox

 # Report
 Mocaawesome html report will be genarted upon tests